 A recharacterization needs to be completed by the last date to file or refile your prior-year taxes, including extensions.
 This is typically on or about October 15.
 That’s why the earlier in the year you convert, the longer you have to determine whether a recharacterization makes sense.
 You can generally recharacterize all or a portion of what you converted.
-If you want, assets that you recharacterize to a traditional IRA can be reconverted to a Roth IRA in the next tax year after the tax year you convert, or 30 days after the recharacterization, whichever is later.
-You can recharacterize as many Roth conversions in a year as you want.
+If you want, assets that you recharacterize to a traditional IRA can be reconverted to a Roth IRA in the next tax year after the tax year you initially convert, or 30 days after the recharacterization, whichever is later.

 Can I convert just part of my traditional IRA balances to a Roth IRA?

-Yes, you can choose to convert as much or as little as you want of your eligible balances in traditional IRAs.
+Yes, you can choose to convert as much or as little as you want of your eligible traditional IRAs.
 This flexibility enables you to manage the tax cost of your conversion.

 For instance, because the amount you convert is generally considered taxable income, you may want to consider converting no more than what you think will bring you to the top of your current federal income tax bracket.
 You also may want to consider basing your conversion amount on the tax liability you may incur, so you can pay your taxes with cash from a non-retirement account.